Campus Improvement Plan

 Strategy's Expected Result/Impact: Increase mastery of grade level TEKS and advanced proficiency scale levels.

-Staff Responsible for Monitoring: Administration, Teachers
+Staff Responsible for Monitoring: Administration, Teachers, Admin Assistant

 Title I: